 If the artificial insemination takes place in licensed clinics in the UK, different rules apply.
 The mother’s partner will legally be the father (if male) or the “other parent” (if female) of the child if:

 The clinic will explain to you what forms you need to sign etc. Again, there is no choice as such, although of course the women who is neither married nor in a civil partnership could choose between being treated with the biological father as a couple or with her male or female partner as a couple or on her own.
+You will need to ensure all forms are signed, and you have both been explained the legal rights before any treatment.
+Otherwise, as in the case of Re: E & F (Assisted Reproduction: Parent) EWHC 141 the mother’s partner may not be the legal parent of the child.

 The rules apply whether the woman uses anonymous sperm from a donation through the clinic or brings along her own donor, for example a good friend, or her partner’s brother.
 Since donors can no longer remain entirely anonymous there is a shortage of donors in the UK.
-Therefore clinics are probably not averse to a woman bringing her own donor.
+Therefore clinics are not averse to a woman bringing her own donor.

 If you go to a clinic abroad, the same rules apply as for a private arrangement.
 If you have more complicated fertility treatment, such as IVF, or an egg donation is involved, the rules are exactly the same.